JNewbrey87/cloud-security-lab-notes/README.md

 Custom detection rules and alert configurations developed during SC-200 prep.
 I try to document the logic behind each rule, not just the syntax.

 ### Azure Policy Definitions
 Policy-as-code artifacts for governance, compliance enforcement, and configuration management in Azure environments.
-Part of building toward AZ-500 and a longer-term interest in treating compliance as an engineering problem rather than a checkbox exercise.
+Part of the AZ-500 cert work and a longer-term interest in treating compliance as an engineering problem rather than a checkbox exercise.

 ### GRC Toolkit Labs
 Hands-on gap assessment work using the [GRC Engineering Club toolkit](https://github.com/GRCEngClub/claude-grc-engineering), starting with a SOC2 and GLBA assessment against my own GitHub repositories.
 This lab series is foundational work toward auditing IaC-defined Azure environments as the lab builds out.

 ### Lab Notes
 Structured notes from SC-200, AZ-500, and CySA+ study covering key concepts, things that tripped me up, and practical application.
 Less polished than the other sections; more honest.

+### Retrospective Write-Ups
+Documented case studies from earlier in my career, translated into technical write-ups that map what I actually did to modern security concepts.
+Current entries cover Linux server administration and staging environments (2015-2017) and a phishing triage methodology developed from a live FAA incident (~2020).
+These aren't certifications or lab simulations; they're the work that preceded the formal path.

 ## Cert Pipeline